The Triathlon Middle Distance on Sunday, September 17, 2017 is the centerpiece of the Challenge Davos Festival.

 Each relay team consists of a swimmer, a cyclist and a runner.
-One team member needs to be female (mixed relays only).

 The transition takes place in a separate park that is correspondingly marked.
 Relay team members have different starting numbers than the rest of the field.
 The competition briefing, the starting procedure, the services in the finishing area and the prize ceremony correspond to the other regulations.
 Women, men and mixed relay teams are allowed.
 Realy team members must be at least 18 years of age on race day.

 The cutoff for the swim is 1 hour 5 minutes.

 The combined cutoff after the swim and the bike ist 5 hours and 15 minutes (including T1).
 Adding to this there is another cutoff during the bike: Whoever has not pass the top of Flüelapass (Hospiz) after 2 hours and 45 minutes is not allowed to continued (individually calculated after each staring wave).